 Multiple forms of neuromuscular, metabolic and genetic conditions are associated with hypotonia and may be a sign of neurodevelopmental delay, which may predispose to cognitive impairment in some cases (Riou, Ghosh, Francoeur, & Shevell, 2009).
 Hypotonia has been defined as decreased muscle tone or floppiness, involving a wide range and levels of progression (Gabis et al., 2021; Harris, 2008).
 Given that hypotonia and the hyperlaxity and motor delay associated with it may impair the infant’s capacity to engage with its surroundings, critical visual cues may be ignored, potentially leading both to an impairment of learning and cognitive development (Harris, 2008), hence the need to explore the neurodevelopmental attributes of infants with hypotonia.

 The congenital hypotonia (CH) is usually considered an exclusion diagnosis, and is generally made in the absence of other signs and symptoms, after every other evaluative resource has been exhausted (Gabis et al., 2021; Leyenaar, Camfield, & Camfield, 2005).
 However, this is not true for at least one author that suggests that CH can not be considered a diagnosis as such (Thompson, 2002).
-CH is a non-progressive neuromuscular disorder but tends to improve with time and early intervention.
+CH is a non-progressive neuromuscular disorder but tends to improve with time and early intervention (Gabis et al., 2021).

 Nevertheless, to the best of our knowledge, there is no robust evidence characterising the observed variation in developmental traits in infants with diagnosed CH across ages.
 Therefore, our main objective in this study was to describe and model the relationship between sociodemographics, prematurity and neurodevelopmental levels based on ASQ-3 scores in infants with diagnosed CH.